Course Outline

 Target Audience

-- Employees in non-managerial roles who are currently experiencing or anticipate organizational changes for government.
+- Employees in non-managerial positions who are currently experiencing or expecting organizational changes.

-- Professionals in administrative, operational, technical, or service roles across any industry.
+- Professionals in administrative, operational, technical, or service roles across all industries, including those for government.

-- Individuals aiming to enhance their adaptability, communication, and resilience during transitions for government.
+- Individuals aiming to enhance their adaptability, communication, and resilience during transitions.

 Case studies and practical training to work with gained knowledge